haskell-tools/haskell-tools/documentation/development/general-tips.md

 The attaching rules respect the haddock conventions:
   - Comments starting with `-- |` are attached to the next element.
   - Comments starting with `-- ^` are attached to the previous element.
-  - If a comment is after an element in the same line, than it is attached to this element.
+  - If a comment is after an element in the same line, then it is attached to this element.
   - A comment is attached to an element if it is in the previous line and is aligned to the same column.

 ## Handling indentation